stayhero/Polymorphic_Test_Error/README.md

-I've tried to simplify my existing database model as much as possible, so I can showcase the error with four models.
+I've tried to simplify my existing database model as much as possible, so I can showcase the error with five models.
 Basically we have a Company, which has one or more departments.
 Each department has one or more users.

 And now via polymorphic association each user can either have a  Designer or Developer entity.